lucasgerroir/react_to_do_exercise/README.md

 The last suggestion I will make is storing all our action variables in a constants js file.
 In this file, we define our actions as constants and include the constants file in the action files.
 That way we avoid typos which we all do!

 I would separate the to-do into a to-do component.
 Right now, the to-do is basically just a list item with text but this could become more complicated.

 I would also separate out the add to-do section from the to-do list.
-The add to would probably be used in multiple areas of the app so it should be separated out for reusability.
+The add to-do would probably be used in multiple areas of the app so it should be separated out for reusability.

 - [ ] What is missing from this application to allow it to grow with more components and features?

 React Routing library and setup would be necessary if you wanted to add more pages, components or features.

 Integrating gulp to handle compiling.
 With gulp, you can compile your CSS preprocessor, minify CSS and JavaScript and concatenate files to avoid caching issues.

 Adding a CSS preprocessor would be beneficial.
 LESS or Sass would be great options.
 For example, if you wanted to have the ability to change a theme leveraging LESS or sasses CSS variables would be beneficial.